ccd-utexas/papers/2014-06_Harrold_Imager/README.md

 ## Contents

+- README.md: This file.
+- CONTRIBUTING.md: Guidelines for how to contribute.
-* aastex.cls: The AASTeX class file
+- aastex.cls: The AASTeX class file.
-* ms.tex: Paper manuscript.
+- ms.tex: Paper manuscript.
-* natbib.sty: The natbib citation package (v7.1)
+- natbib.sty: The natbib citation package (v7.1).

 ## ShareLaTeX